 - Right before a major holiday

-Instead, head to the DPS during these non-peak times:
+Instead, head to the SOK during these non-peak times:

 - Right before lunch, immediately upon opening if possible